-While fortunately most divorce cases don’t end up in murder, it wasn’t unusual for a woman to be left without sufficient alimony or spousal support if her ex-spouse could hire an expensive divorce attorney.
+While fortunately, most divorce cases don’t end up in murder, it wasn’t unusual for a woman to be left without sufficient alimony or spousal support if her ex-spouse could hire an expensive attorney.
 Could what happened to Betty happen today in New Jersey?

 Important Changes to New Jersey Divorce Laws Since 1990

 New Jersey divorce and family law has changed since the late 1980s when the Betty Broderick divorce case went to trial in California:

 In September of 2014, alimony reform laws took effect in New Jersey and made alimony determinations fairer.
 Women were no longer required to prove “fault” in order to receive alimony if they were divorced by their husbands, and the duration of the marriage impacted the length of the alimony period.

 New Jersey law does not provide unmarried cohabitants with the same rights as married cohabitants.
 However, today certain NJ family law cases have resulted in partner alimony lawsuits that provide a “fair and equitable dissolution of a family-type relationship.”